 Welcome to "the Mountain Biking Capital of the Northwest."

 Oakridge earned that title with more than 300 miles of world-class singletrack trails accessible year-round.
-Oakridge is home to an enthusiastic mountain biking community, including an organization called Greater Oakridge Area Trail Stewards (GOATS) who formed specifically to maintain its local trails and promote responsible trail usage.
+Oakridge is home to an enthusiastic mountain biking community, including the Oakridge Trails Alliance, organized to maintain its local trails and promote responsible trail usage.
 In the "bike-umentary" Pedal-Driven (2010), Oakridge was highlighted for its collaborative land management between mountain bikers and government and environmental agencies.
 You can help preserve the trails too by following a few simple mountain biking guidelines — like sticking to well-drained trails and paved surfaces during, or after, heavy rain.

 Oakridge's Mountain Biking Community

 Take a quick look around Oregon's Oakridge - Westfir area and it's easy to see why mountain bikers around the world come here to ride.
 The International Mountain Bicycling Association (IMBA) even designated Oakridge gold status as one of their first Mountain Bicycling Ride Centers!
 A variety of tailored challenges surround the small mountain town and attract a range of beginners to more intermediate riders.
 Hone your skills at two dedicated parks featuring graduated jumps and stunt tracks.

 Visitors don't need to pack a bike in with them — Oakridge is also a headquarters for guides and equipment rentals.
 Mercantile shops sell bike parts and accessories.
 And while the locals "Speak Oakridge" officially, you'll discover they also "Speak Mountain Biking" too.

 Recoup after a day in the forest with at the 3 Legged Crane Pub and Brewhouse.